This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Consider statin for:

-*These are the only circumstances when the QRISK tool should be used to assess cardiovascular risk.
+*These are the only circumstances when the QRISK tool should be used to assess CVD risk.

 Standard CVD risk scores including QRISK may underestimate risk in people who have additional risk because of underlying medical conditions or treatments, including the following groups of people: